monikaratan/monikaratan/README.md

 ## 👋 Hi, I'm Monika Ratan

-Professional Blogger and Co-Editor at https://superdevresources.com.
+Professional Blogger and Editor at https://superdevresources.com.
 I like graphic design, digital art and writing.

 You can find my work at →
 - 🖼 https://templateflip.com/graphics/